In This Guide — 20 Strategic Topics

 Map features to requirements: For each bundle, mark which components you actively use.
 Push for lighter editions if many are unnecessary (e.g. vSphere-only deal instead of full Cloud Foundation).

-Segment environments: Production may need the full suite; dev/test could use scaled-down editions.
-Broadcom reintroduced some standalone VMware editions after customer feedback — ask about these.
+Segment environments: Production may need the full suite.
+Dev/test could use scaled-down editions.
+Broadcom reintroduced some standalone VMware editions after customer feedback.

 Pricing opacity: Broadcom provides lump-sum proposals without unit pricing breakdowns.
 No public price lists for many acquired products.
 Customised per-client pricing makes comparisons difficult.

-Benchmark tactics: Gather peer data from industry networks, user groups, analyst reports (Gartner).
+Benchmark tactics: Gather peer data from industry networks, user groups, analyst reports.
 Request itemised pricing.
 Reverse-calculate unit prices from totals.
-Validate "50% discount" claims against actual list prices — vendors manipulate lists to inflate apparent discounts.
+Validate “50% discount” claims against actual list prices.

-Baseline & track: Thorough usage audit before renewal.
+Baseline and track: Thorough usage audit before renewal.
 Monthly/quarterly tracking via management consoles (vCenter, Symantec Endpoint Console).
-Assign internal "owners" for each major product accountable for utilisation.
+Assign internal “owners” for each major product accountable for utilisation.

 True-down at renewal: Contracts may allow true-ups (adding) but not reductions mid-term.
 Treat renewal as the true-down opportunity.
 Scale usage down before renewal to avoid renewing at a higher baseline.